EPA Pesticide Update to Protect Farm Workers

 Accidents Involving Pesticides and Farm Workers

-Many of these adverse health effects are injuries caused by exposure to pesticide fumes or from the pesticides themselves landing on skin.
-Poor education about the symptoms of pesticide exposure allow many of these accidents, though, to go unreported.
+Many of these adverse health effects are injuries caused by exposure to pesticide fumes or from the pesticides themselves landing on the skin.
+Poor education about the symptoms of pesticide exposure allows many of these accidents, though, to go unreported.

 Risk to Schoolchildren

 Improperly trained pesticide applicators can also cause accidents at schools near farmland.
 Many schools throughout the California Central Valley are surrounded on all sides by farmland.
 The fumes and even the pesticide itself from improperly applied pesticides can therefore easily reach school children.

 The California DPR report mentioned above actually found 146 cases of pesticide exposure in children under 18 years old in California in 2016.
 Just recently, on 2 January, four children died in their home after improperly applied pesticides under their home created toxic fumes within their home in Amarillo, Texas.